Seasoned salt: Other types

-Morton Season-All is the #2 seasoned salt in the US by market share.
+Morton's Season-All is the #2 seasoned salt in the US by market share.

 Market

-The seasoned salt industry in the United States sells $100 million in seasoned salt annually.
+In the United States, the seasoned salt industry sells in seasoned salt annually.
 According to the US Federal Trade Commission, two brands make up 80% of the market.

-The combined marketshare of Lawry's seasoned salt and Season-All was of sufficient concern that the FTC required McCormick, then-owner of the Season-All brand, to sell it to Morton as a condition of McCormick purchasing Lawry's in 2008.
+The combined market share of Lawry's seasoned salt and Season-All was of sufficient concern that the FTC required McCormick, then-owner of the Season-All brand, to sell it to Morton as a condition of McCormick purchasing Lawry's in 2008.